 - Serves to increase the number of residents earning baccalaureate credentials.
 Postsecondary degrees can help eliminate income inequality, which is the most significant factor driving poverty in the nation.

-“At a time when online education has become more important than ever, we’re leveraging technology and our top-tier faculty and programs to open up the university to more people who are seeking a degree that they can use to build a better future for themselves,” says Blank.
+“At a time when online education has become more important than ever, we’re leveraging technology and our top-tier faculty and programs to open up the university to more people who are seeking a degree that they can use to build a better future for themselves,” said Blank.

 ‘I had given up on my dream’

-Through her UW–Madison Online experience so far, Knutson has had access to world-class professors, campus resources, enrollment coaches and academic and career advisors to support her.
+Through her UW–Madison Online experience so far, Knutson has had educational access to world-class professors, campus resources, enrollment coaches and academic and career advisors to support her.

 “I have been pleased with the quality of education I am getting and how the professors are concerned with my success,” she says.